What Is Hedge Betting?

 Advantages

-• The possibility of guaranteeing a profit.
-Normally, there’s inherent risk in sports betting - and a wily hedge bet can negate that risk entirely.
-Depending on the stakes in question, the guaranteed profits can even be pretty high (although not, of course, as high as if a bet was left un-hedged and went on to win).
+- The possibility of locking in a profit.
+Normally, there’s inherent risk in sports betting - and a wily hedge bet can negate that risk.
+Depending on the stakes in question, the profits can even be pretty high (although not, of course, as high as if a bet was left un-hedged and went on to win).

-• The possibility of reducing a loss.
-Even when you can’t guarantee a profit, you can still lessen your potential losses if your original bet loses - and still make a profit if your original bet wins.
+- The possibility of reducing a loss.
+Even when you can’t lock in a profit, you can still lessen your potential losses if your original bet loses - and still make a profit if your original bet wins.

 Disadvantages

-• Hedge betting is not a guaranteed strategy.
-When you place your original bet, you cannot know that the odds will change in such a way as to put you in a position to guarantee a profit later on.
+- Hedge betting is not a guaranteed strategy.
+When you place your original bet, you cannot know that the odds will change in such a way as to put you in a position to lock in a profit later on.
 It cannot therefore be used as your only strategy for successful sports betting.

 Hedging In Other Fields